mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ## Research Questions April 2025

-**Principle question:** How can research on and pedagogies to support CGD&P be enriched using socio-cultural approaches?
+- **Primary research question (RQP):** How can understandings of how to design and facilitate CGD&P be enriched using socio-cultural approaches (used in this study)?

-1. What contradictions arose in this research’s evolving design process and how were they addressed in the resulting CGD&P pedagogy?
+**Sub-question 1 (RQ1):** What contradictions arose in this research’s evolving design process and how were they addressed in the resulting CGD&P pedagogy?

-2. How can the use of a collection of game design patterns support CGD&P, in particular in relation to abstract and concrete dimensions of existing pedagogies?
+- **Sub-question 2 (RQ2):** How can the use of a collection of game design patterns support CGD&P, in particular in relation to abstract and concrete dimensions of existing pedagogies?

-3. How can varied dimensions of agency be identified and nurtured in an evolving community of game makers? (and thus what subsequent implications does this have on understandings of pedagogy design)
+- **Sub-question 3 (RQ3):** How can varied dimensions of agency be identified and nurtured in an evolving community of game makers?

 <!-- Principle question: How can understandings of pedagogies to support CGD&P be deepened using socio-cultural perspectives?